MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/salesforce-reports.md

 4. Select **Sign in** to sign in to your Salesforce account.
 Once you've successfully signed in, select **Next**.

 5. In the **Navigator** dialog box, select the Salesforce Reports you want to load.
 Then select **Transform Data** to transform the data.

+## Specifying a Salesforce API version

+We require you to specify a supported Salesforce API version to use the Salesforce connector.
+You can do so by modifying the query using the Power Query Advanced Editor.
+For example, ```Salesforce.Data("https://login.salesforce.com/", [ApiVersion=48])```.

+If you specify a version that is not supported by Salesforce, you will encounter an error message indicating that you have specified an unsupported ApiVersion.

+For more information on Salesforce API versions and support, visit the [Salesforce website](https://help.salesforce.com/s/articleView?id=000381744&type=1).

 ## Known issues and limitations